-Use the Links panel to find, sort, manage, and organize all placed files in your InCopy CC documents and assignments.
+Customizable Links panel Use the Links panel to find, sort, manage, and organize all placed files in your InCopy documents and nize all placed files in your InCopy documents and assignments.
 Click on thumbnail images of files to view detailed information such as date created, date modified, and who edited last.
 Choose which attributes and metadata you would like listed in the panel.
-Automatically apply character styles to text that matches a pattern by using a GREP expression specified in the paragraph style.
-Use nested styles to dynamically apply complex character formatting to ranges of text within a paragraph, including individual lines of text.
+GREP styles Automatically apply character styles to text that matches a pattern by using a GREP expression specified in the paragraph style.
+Nested styles Use nested styles to dynamically apply complex character formatting to ranges of text within a paragraph, including individual lines of text.
 Formatting remains unchanged when text is edited.
-Easily edit content that appears in a nonhorizontal alignment thanks to support for rotation of spreads in 90-degree increments.
-Spread rotation established in InDesign CC is maintained in InCopy CC.
-View and edit content in layouts with mixed page sizes.
-Mixed-page-size documents are set up by the InDesign CC user and are fully accessible by InCopy CC users.
-Create documents that include single-page spreads for greater time savings and more workflow flexibility when composing and editing content.
-Choose which application to use to edit a placed item instead of relying on the operating system to default to the appropriate program.
-Correctly place the ruler's zero position of X at the spine of your document so that the X values are positive for right-sided pages and negative for left-sided pages when Facing Pages is enabled.
-Anchored objects travel intelligently with a story as text flow changes.
+Support for spread rotation Easily edit content that appears in a nonhorizontal alignment thanks to support for rotation of spreads in 90-degree increments.
+Spread rotation established in InDesign is maintained in InCopy.
+Support for mixed page sizes View and edit content in layouts with mixed page sizes.
+Mixed-page-size documents are set up by the InDesign user and are fully accessible by InCopy users.
+Single-page spreads Create documents that include single-page spreads for greater time savings and more workflow flexibility when composing and editing content.
+Edit Original Choose which application to use to edit a placed item instead of relying on the operating system to default to the appropriate program.
+Ruler origin on the spine Correctly place the ruler's zero position of X at the spine of your document so that the X values are positive for right-sided pages and negative for left-sided pages when Facing Pages is enabled.
+Support for anchored objects Anchored objects travel intelligently with a story as text flow changes.
 Edit content such as sidebars and callouts that maintain position relative to a line or block of text.
-Accelerate the entry of boilerplate text and other frequently used words and phrases.
+Text macros Accelerate the entry of boilerplate text and other frequently used words and phrases.
 Type a short combination of letters, and the shortcut automatically expands to the entire word or phrase.
-Quickly change text, text formatting, and object attributes in documents of any length.
+Powerful Find/Change Quickly change text, text formatting, and object attributes in documents of any length.
 Customize the scope of a search to include master pages, footnotes, and locked or hidden layers.
 Save find/change queries for sharing and instant reuse.
 Speed up complex searches by running one search using GREP, instead of running multiple conventional searches.
-Flag misspellings, repeated words, and capitalization errors with inline markup as you type.
+Dynamic spelling Flag misspellings, repeated words, and capitalization errors with inline markup as you type.
 Link specific text or styles to one of over 30 language dictionaries for foreign language spell-checking and hyphenation rules.
-Use the Thesaurus panel to quickly look up synonyms, antonyms, and related words.
+Built-in thesaurus Use the Thesaurus panel to quickly look up synonyms, antonyms, and related words.
 A selected word is automatically loaded when the Thesaurus panel is open to help you find related words and phrases without delay.